top of page

 Close to the customer.

-Close to the decisions that shape progress.
+Close to the decisions shaping progress.

-Information moves quickly and momentum builds naturally.
+Information moves quickly and momentum builds naturally because interpretation, authority,

 But growth changes the environment.